MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/submit-feedback.md

     ![XXX.](media/submit-feedback-find-similar-feedback.jpg "XXX")

-6. Under **Which of the following best describes your problem?**, select the options that you feel are applicable.
+6. Under **Add more details**, select the options that you feel are applicable.

      ![XXX.](media/submit-feedback-add-details.jpg "XXX")